bigfanjs/modal/README.md

-Put all your modals in one place and prevent polluting the DOM with excessive nodes.
+use [bigfan modal](bigfanjs.github.io/modal-docs/) to put all your modals in one place and prevent polluting the DOM with excessive nodes.

-Website: bigfanjs.github.io/modal-docs/

 ## Installation